ansys/scade-design-rules/doc/source/rules/modelling/num_of_operator_calls_in_conditions.rst

 .. index:: single: Number Of Operator Calls In Conditions

-Number Of Operator Calls In Conditions
+Number of operator calls in conditions
 ======================================

 .. rule::